Strategy and Performance

 With CuSP, Shapiro is currently guiding strategic planning projects for the Speed Museum of Art in Louisville, which recently doubled its physical space, and the Davis Museum at Wellesley College.
 He is leading an ongoing statistical data survey for an alliance of 15 campus-based museums in the Northeast.
 Earlier this year he completed the inaugural plan for the Institute of Contemporary Art, Miami.
 Shapiro is also an ongoing advisor and facilitator to the Terra Foundation for American Art as it develops the multi-year, multi-partner Art Design Chicago debuting in 2018.

-As a member of the board of the Association of Academic Museums and Galleries (AAMG), Shapiro is leading the development of their strategic framework and advocacy plan.
+As an ongoing consultant and advisor to the board of the Association of Academic Museums and Galleries (AAMG), Shapiro lead the development of their strategic framework and advocacy plan.
 Shapiro recently worked with Kenyon College’s Gund Gallery and with the Colorado State University Art Museum on strategic plans.

 In 2012 Shapiro coordinated and co-authored “Campus Art Museums in the 21st Century: A Conversation” with Peter Linett and the Cultural Policy Center at the University of Chicago.
 This benchmark study engaged leading practitioners in considering the evolving opportunities and obligations in this dynamic field.